 Barometers traded in a narrow range with minor cuts in early afternoon trade.
 PSU banks were in demand.
 At 12:20 IST, the barometer index, the S&P BSE Sensex, slipped 110.05 points or 0.29% at 38,382.87.
 The Nifty 50 index was down 12.2 points or 0.11% at 11,288.85.

 In the broader market, the S&P BSE Mid-Cap index gained 1.12% while the S&P BSE Small-Cap index added 1.16%.
 Both these indices outperformed the Sensex.

-The market breadth, indicating the overall health of the market, was negative.
-On BSE, 1043 shares rose and 1231 shares fell.
-A total of 161 shares were unchanged.
+The market breadth was strong.
+On the BSE, 1465 shares rose and 938 shares fell.
+A total of 151 shares were unchanged.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)